Do I qualify for the M.A.T. Program?

 - Complete the Rutgers Graduate School, New Brunswick application form and all other requirements to qualify for graduate admission.

 - Provide all official transcripts from all undergraduate and graduate coursework from an accredited college or university.

 - A bachelor's degree in Spanish or at least 12 credits in upper-division courses (300 & 400 level) or graduate credits in the Spanish language, linguistics, literature, translation, culture or civilization.

 - Those students with an undergraduate degree from a non-English speaking university must submit the TOEFL or IELTS scores with their application.
 For further information, please visit the Rutgers Graduate School, New Brunswick website at http://gradstudy.rutgers.edu/information/international-students.

 - Have attained a cumulative GPA of at least 3.0 (based on a 4.0 scale) or equivalent.

-- Acquire three letters of recommendation from all applicants; two letters should be written by professors who can access the student’s academic performance and are required to submit a personal statement.
+- Acquire three letters of recommendation from all applicants; two letters should be written by professors who can assess the student’s academic performance, and the student is required to submit a personal statement.
 The writing statement must be written in Spanish wherein the student addresses their intellectual goals and their reasons for pursuing the M.A.T. program.